On the back of the motorcycle past waterfalls and coffee fincas

 Mototaxi for a day

 Marinka and Casa Elemento were easy to combine, but for the cocoa tour I had to be at finca La Candelaria, in the opposite direction.
 Not a convenient combination!
-Sonia, the employee of the hotel, advised me to hire a moto taxi, which could take me everywhere in 1 day.
+Sonia, the employee of the hotel, advised me to hire a moto taxi, which could take me everywhere in one day.
 To be honest, I was not immediately enthusiastic about the idea of sitting on the back of a motorcycle for so long.
 My poor back, I thought!
 When Sonia said she knew a good driver and that the moto tour was very safe -and quite comfortable-, I changed my mind.

 Route